gearboxworks/docker-mkdocs/README.md

 `./launch mkdocs:1.0.4 -flag1 -flag2 variable`

 Gearbox containers may have multiple executables that can be run.
 The mkdocs Gearbox container has the following available commands:
+- The default command will execute `/usr/bin/mkdocs` within the container.
+- `mkdocs` - will execute `/usr/bin/mkdocs` within the container.

 ### Remote connection